Constitutional Concerns for Facial Recognition Surveillance

 At Scaringi Law, our legal team is dedicated to protecting your constitutional rights.
 If you are concerned that your legal rights and privileges have been violated, you should reach out to our attorneys at Scaringi Law.

-Please contact Scaringi Law at (717) 775-7195 to ask about a free consultation regarding the merits of your case today.
+Please contact Scaringi Law at (717) 775-7195 to ask about a consultation regarding the merits of your case today.

 Categories: